Maxine Linehan: Music career

 Linehan's first single was a cover of Lesley Gore's "You Don't Own Me" with rapper Phil Phlaymz.
 She performed a concert of Petula Clark's music in 2009 at the Laurie Beechman which included "Downtown", "Don’t Sleep on the Subway," and "Call Me."
-Her performances of the same material, including the album release party that year and at least one performance in 2010 at the Tainted Blue studios in Manhattan, coincided with the release of her album, What Would Petula Do?: A Tribute to Petula Clark in which she sings and references the music of the '60s singer and others of the era, which she grew up listening to at home.
+Her performances of the same material, including at the album release party that year and at least one performance in 2010 at the Tainted Blue studios in Manhattan, coincided with the release of her album, What Would Petula Do?: A Tribute to Petula Clark in which Linehan sings and references the music of the '60s singer and others of the era, which she grew up listening to at home.
 The album's title track was written by Linehan's musical director Gerald Stockstill with Ken Jones.
 The album was produced by her husband Andrew Koss and Gerald Stockstill engineered by Chach and was reviewed favorably.
-She revived the concert in 2015 at the Metropolitan Room and for the New York Cabaret's Greatest Hits series and again in 2019 at Adelphi University Performing Arts Center in 2019.
+Linehan revived the concert in 2015 at the Metropolitan Room and for the New York Cabaret's Greatest Hits series and again in 2019 at Adelphi University Performing Arts Center in 2019.

 The Town Hall presented a sold-out The Broadway Musicals of 1940–1964 created and directed by Scott Siegel as part of the Broadway by the Year series, in its 14th year, featuring Linehan among the performers.
 She subsequently appeared in every one of the yearly events: The 15th celebrated the musicals from 1991 to 2015, the 16th the musicals of the 1970s, the 17th the musicals from the Aughts, the 18th the musicals of 1956 and 1975, the 19th the musicals of 1987 and 2015.